docker/labs/dockercon-us-2017/windows-modernize-aspnet-dev/README.md

 ## <a name="task2.3"></a>Task 2.3: Running the database and web app in containers

-Microsoft provide a SQL Server Express image on Docker Hub, which is already pulled on your lab VM.
+Microsoft provide a SQL Server Express image on Docker Store, which is already pulled on your lab VM.
 Run it in a container with this command to set up the expected credentials and DNS name:

 ```
 docker run --detach `